 Chronic heel pain is the first indication you have plantar fasciitis.
-At Reform Ortho & Sports Rehab in Farmers Branch, Texas, you can receive an onsite evaluation of your heel pain to confirm plantar fasciitis from experienced physiotherapist and chiropractor Travis Mann, DC.
+At Reform Ortho & Sports Rehab in Farmers Branch, Texas, you can receive an onsite evaluation of your heel pain to confirm plantar fasciitis from experienced chiropractor with a certification in physiotherapy Travis Mann, DC.
 Dr. Mann specializes in custom treatment plans for chronic heel pain and even offers referrals for surgery.
 Find out more about available treatments for plantar fasciitis by calling the office or by requesting an appointment online today.

 Plantar fasciitis is a condition that develops when the thick band of tissue that extends across the bottom of your foot becomes inflamed.
 This tissue, known as the plantar fascia, connects your toes to your heel bone.